 Drugs and alcohol impair a person’s ability to react, reason, and think clearly.
 When a person loses control of his or her body, there is an increased risk of accidents and death.
 Drugs and alcohol also lead to serious health complications such as liver failure, heart attack, brain damage, and death.
 People who live with depression and addiction need to have both conditions treated simultaneously for the best success in recovery.
 Depression and addiction are treatable as a dual diagnosis.

 Many do not seek help due to fear and the stigma of depression and addiction.
 If you or a loved one is struggling with depression and a substance use disorder or addiction, get help today.
-Cypress Lakes Lodge offers a dual diagnosis treatment, which will help you in your journey to restored health, a renewed spirit, and a new sober lifestyle.
+Fort Behavioral Health offers a dual diagnosis treatment, which will help you in your journey to restored health, a renewed spirit, and a new sober lifestyle.
 Addiction is isolating, but you do not have to suffer alone.

-The Fort Worth Recovery umbrella covers medically supervised detox, as well as residential programs for men and women alike.
-Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing Therapy (EMDR), Somatic Experiencing, and Motivational Interviewing.
-For more information or to start your healing journey, please fill out a contact request form and one of our recovery experts will connect with you shortly.
+Our Fort Behavioral Health team is ready to help.
+We can provide medically supervised detox, as well as residential programs for men and women alike.
+Our programs are abstinence-based and combine a 12-step program approach with a strong mental health component, integrating cutting-edge techniques such as: